Self-attention Made Easy And How To Implement It In PyTorch

 Self-attention has been used in various architectures, such as the Transformer, and has shown great success in many tasks, including natural language processing and computer vision.

-There are many types of self-attention mechanisms, each with its advantages and disadvantages, and the choice of the mechanism depends on the specific task and desired properties of the model.
+There are many types of attention mechanisms, each with its advantages and disadvantages, and the choice of the mechanism depends on the specific task and desired properties of the model.

 Overall, self-attention is a promising technique that has the potential to improve the performance of many deep-learning models.